 An API proxy is a server that sits in front of an API and acts as a go-between for requests from clients and the API.
 While a proxy endpoint can be used for many reasons, people mainly use them to decouple the backend services from frontend services.
 This decoupling allows the frontend to forward requests to the appropriate resources while protecting the data behind the scenes.

 Proxies are also often used to filter requests so that only certain types of traffic are allowed through or to cache responses so that they can be reused instead of making a new call to the API each time.
-This, in turn, can help improve performance by reducing the number of calls made to the API.
+This, in turn, can help improve performance by reducing the number of calls made to a REST API.

 API proxies can also add basic security features and monitoring, which can help protect your data and ensure your API is being used as intended.

-Benefits of an API proxy
+Benefits of an API Proxy

 There are many benefits to using an API proxy, including:

-Do you need an API proxy?
+Do You Need an API Proxy?

 Now that you know what API proxies are and what they do, you may wonder if your business needs one.
 The answer to this question depends on a few factors, such as: